Information For Parents

 We ask parents to reinforce these expectations, and the principles behind them, in a positive and consistent way with their children.

-• For children to flourish in a school setting they need to feel safe and that they will be listened to by trusted adults.
+• Children need to feel safe and that they will be listened to by trusted adults.
 Rules and expectations therefore need to be clearly stated and rewards and consequences consistently applied.
 Actions relating to breaches of the Code of Conduct are dealt with as soon as is reasonably possible, with the expectation that each school day begins with a clean slate for all children.
-The bible teaches that God forgives and forgets, and we seek to deal with behaviour within a similar framework of grace and forgiveness.

 We seek to maintain high standards of behaviour and conduct.
 Discipline and good order and maintained by good relationships between children, staff and parents and reinforced by a clear system of rewards and consequences based around the Code of Conduct and developed in our Behaviour Strategy.